aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 will not be collected.

 We will *not* collect counts of each construct used, we will just record its presence.
-Collecting more and more information is starting to feel invasive (this is still customer application code we are collecting metrics on), and I don't feel comfortable with that.

 # Glossary

-**Construct**: an abstract, reusable specification of Cloud Infrastructure.
+- **Construct**: an abstract, reusable specification of Cloud Infrastructure.
 In practice, implemented by a `class`
-**Construct type**: same as "Construct".
+- **Construct type**: same as "Construct".
-**Construct instance**: a concrete single definition of a construct.
+- **Construct instance**: a concrete single definition of a construct.
 In practice, a class instance.
-**Construct identifier**: a string describing a specific version of a *construct.
+- **Construct identifier**: a string describing a specific version of a *construct.
-**RTTI**: Run-Time Type Information; a mechanism by which a compiler emits information about the types it has processed which can be read by programs during execution, used to power reflection.
+- **RTTI**: Run-Time Type Information; a mechanism by which a compiler emits information about the types it has processed which can be read by programs during execution, used to power reflection.